-To explain the situation, the reason why the heat inside your car becomes unbearable is because on a hot sunny day, your car turns into a greenhouse that traps heat inside.
+To explain the situation, the reason why the heat inside your car becomes unbearable is that on a hot sunny day, your car turns into a greenhouse that traps heat inside.
 Unfortunately, the hot air won’t go anywhere since there’s no opening or active exhaust.
 To help dissipate the heat quickly, here are the steps, as well as the things you can do to prevent it.

 Use a damp rag